Darren-Tham/Cinema-E-Booking-System/README.md

 Database: `3306`

-# Running the frontend container
+# Running the Frontend container

 1. Build the image